Paddock Topping Overview

-Paddock topping, is an extremely important part of paddock and pasture maintenance and should be carried out on a regular basis.
-Paddock topping removes tall tough grass that is not palatable to livestock and in particular horses.
-Weeds are cut before they have time to go to seed, creating a larger problem by germinating and spreading.
-This is a particularly good way of keeping ragwort, docks, buttercups and thistles in check.
-Paddock topping will also stimulate new growth in the grass and create a much thicker sward helping to prevent weed growth.
-Grazing animals prefer to graze on pasture that is between five and seven centimetres long.
+Paddock topping removes tall, tough grass that is not palatable to livestock and particularly horses and ponies.
+The ideal length for grazing animals is around 100mm or 4 inches.
+Cutting weeds before they have time to go to seed prevents them from germinating and spreading.
+Other advantages that it is a particularly good way of keeping ragwort, docks, buttercups and thistles in check.
+Regular paddock topping in the growing season will stimulate new growth in the ley and create a much thicker sward helping to prevent weed growth.

 Paddock Topping with Flail Mowers

-Verges, ditches, watercourses and inaccessible areas that are very hard to reach by conventional machines can be topped with a side arm flail mower.
-Powerful compact tractors can reach areas that are not normally accessible to larger machines.
+Sidearm flail mowers are ideal for topping verges, ditches, watercourses and inaccessible areas that are very hard to reach by conventional machines.
+Powerful compact tractors can reach areas that are generally not accessible to more massive machinery.

 Other Types of Paddock Topping

 Finishing mowers leave an excellent finish.
 Commonly used in amenity areas they are ideal for cutting paddocks and grassland areas that are not used by livestock.
 Regular Mowing with this machine should be carried out on a fortnightly basis during the growing season to achieve an immaculate result.